-TERESA CARRENO AND THE VENEZUELA HYMN Great Native Artist Not Author of Landaeta's Song of a Brave People-Her Career.
+TERESA CARRENO AND THE VENEZUELA HYMN

+Great Native Artist Not Author of Landaeta's Song of a Brave People-Her Career.

-Teresa Carreno, whose recent death at her New York home in wartime called attention to the sturdy Ameri-canism of her long career both here and in Europe, was not only known as "the Valkyr of the pianoforte," but was also the subject of a curious myth associated with her birthplace, Vene-zuela.
-It was said that she composed the Venezuelan national hym.
+Teresa Carreno, whose recent death at her New York home in wartime called attention to the sturdy Americanism of her long career both here and in Europe, was not only known as "the Valkyr of the pianoforte," but was also the subject of a curious myth associated with her birthplace, Venezuela.
+It was said that she composed the Venezuelan national hymn.
 All high authorities agreed on that point, the German Riemann, the British Grove, the Bostonian Philip Hale.
-Yet Arturo Tagliapietra, her husband dur-ing the last fifteen years of her life, said yesterday that he had never seen the music of this hymn among Car-reno's compositions, though he knew she had once written music for a patriotic company with his wife had heard her "Teresita Waltz," played in compli-ment to her all over the world.
-"Venezuela's national atr, "Glory to" company with his wife had heard her "Teresita Waltz," played in compli-ment to her all over the world. ment to her all over the world.
-Venezuela's national air, "Glory to the Brave People," is a spirited, swing-ing march, composed in 1810 by José Landaeta to words by the distinguished poet, Vicente Sálias.
-Both were mem-bers of the Patriotic Society, comprising the notable folk of Caracas, who la-bored for their country's freedom at the time all South America was throwing off the yoke of Spain.
-In one of their sessions over a century ago, the mem-bers, "full of happiness and rejoicing at the prospect of the early realization of their hopes," resolved to compose a hymn to be played and sung on the oc-casion of their triumpha.
-The two men here named produced the hymn which became one of the most popular songs in Venezuela, until in 1881 the Govern-ment by executive decree declared it to be the national hymn.
-The man who made the music had been shot by the
+Yet Arturo Tagliapietra, her husband during the last fifteen years of her life, said yesterday that he had never seen the music of this hymn among Carreno's compositions, though he knew she had once written music for a patriotic celebration in Caracas, and he also in company with his wife had heard her "Teresita Waltz," played in compliment to her all over the world.

+Venezuela's national air, "Glory to company with his wife had heard her "Teresita Waltz," played in compliment to her all over the world.

+ment to her all over the world.

+Venezuela's national air, "Glory to the Brave People," is a spirited, swinging march, composed in 1810 by José Landaeta to words by the distinguished poet, Vicente Sálias.
+Both were members of the Patriotic Society, comprising the notable folk of Caracas, who labored for their country's freedom at the time all South America was throwing off the yoke of Spain.
+In one of their sessions over a century ago, the members, "full of happiness and rejoicing at the prospect of the early realization of their hopes," resolved to compose a hymn to be played and sung on the occasion of their triumphs.
+The two menhere named produced the hymn which became one of the most popular songs in Venezuela, until in 1881 the Government by executive decree declared it to be the national hymn.
+The man who made the music had been shot by the listed as a marine apprentice with the idea of becoming a bugler or drummer boy, when 13 years old.
+He joined here with the written consent of his parents in 1868 for the period of his minority, and from that time of his parents in 1868 for the period of his minority, and from that time on at five year intervals until 1892, when he gave up the leadership of the marine band.
+Mr. Sousa has asked New York publishers to donate all the music for his bonds.